harshith-prog/DAQ-Technical-Assessment/brainstorming.md

 So what i figured is often invalid strings go into the client..

 1. To prevent invalid data from being sent: parse the data in json.
 Make sure only valid numbers are being sent and not invalid strings.
-Invalid valjues are skipped entirely and printed in console just as a safety mesh.
+Invalid values are skipped entirely and printed in console just as a safety mesh.
 2. To get safe operating temperature:
     Create out of range threshold and set as 3.
 Append the timestamps to array and if this array length is greater than 3, print in console.
 3. Connect/Disconnect button: